 We leave Tirana and continue to Kruje, small town perched high on a mountain facing the Adriatic Sea and the Western plain of Albania.
 Walk through the bazaar and visit of the Skenderbegs fort, today National musuem of Albania.
 Later we continue to Budva, the most famous coastal site in Montenegro.
 Overnight in Budva.

-From Budva we drive to Kotor to visit the beautiful bay of Kotor and old town that goes by the same name.
+From Budva we drive to Kotor to visit the beautiful bay of Kotor and old town that goes by the same name and is one of the highlights on Grand Balkan Tour, with scenic location at the end of the bay and protected by massive city walls.
 In the evening we continue to the Pearl of Adriatic, Dubrovnik.